What Does A Conveyancer Do?

 Conveyancing can seem like a tricky subject to get your head around.
 For many, it’s a lot of legal buzzwords and jargon.
 People aren’t often familiar with what a conveyancer does, but that’s okay; it’s an incredibly specialised role.

 In the most simple of descriptions, a conveyancer deals with the purchase of a property once you’ve had your offer accepted.
-But of course, the purchasing process is not a straightforward and simple one – and that’s why we look to conveyancers to handle it for us.
+But of course, the purchasing process is not straightforward – and that’s why we look to conveyancers to handle it for us.

 Here are a few things you can expect a conveyancer to provide and what the process looks like: